 Partnering with SF State's service-learning program can bring substantial benefits to your agency and offers the opportunity to draw on the talents, time, and knowledge of SF State students, staff, and faculty.
 In reciprocation, as community members, you play an important role as co-educators for our students, sharing your knowledge of complex social issues and mentorship.
 Increasing student learning while helping to co-create positive changes in our communities is at the heart of partnering with SF State.

 Service Learning at SF State

 At SF State we have not adopted a formal definition but we use the following to describe service-learning:

-- Academic service-learning distinguishes itself from internships and other credit-bearing community experiences in several ways.
+- Service learning distinguishes itself from academic internships and other credit-bearing community experiences in several ways.
 Learn more about the differences

 At SF State, we are on a semester academic calendar.
 Students are asked to serve with community partners 20-40 hours over a 10-15 week period (depending on the course requirements and the needs of the service site).
 View calendar

 - Pathways to Partnership: Learn more about the most common service-learning course designs used by SF State faculty.